Applying

 How placement works

 Everyone calls this "the lottery," and the name does the process a disservice.
-It's a choice system: the district tries to place your student at the highest school on your list that has room.
+It's a choice system, and most families come out of it with a school they chose.
+In the 2026-27 round, 92% of applicants districtwide were assigned to a school on their list.
+The district tries to place your student at the highest school on your list that has room.
 A random number enters only when a school has more requests than seats, and even then it comes last.
 First the district applies its tiebreakers, in a fixed order: a sibling already enrolled at the school, then students who attended Willie Brown Middle School, then students from the parts of the city with the lowest average test scores (the district calls this the CTIP1 tiebreaker).
 Only after those does the random draw decide.

 No neighborhood seat

 At the high school level there are no attendance areas and no feeder patterns.
 Living across the street from a school gives you no claim on it, and no school is obligated to your block.
-Every district high school is equally open to every family in the city, which is the trade the system makes: full choice, no guarantee.
+Every district high school is equally open to every family in the city.
+That's the deal the system offers, full choice with no guarantee.

 Building your list

 Rank schools in your honest order of preference.
-There's no limit on how many you can list, and a longer list never hurts your chances at the schools above it, so list every school your family would genuinely attend.
-What you're protecting against is the bottom of the process: a student placed at none of their choices is offered the school closest to home that has openings, which is the one outcome you didn't choose.
+There's no limit on how many you can list, and a longer list never hurts your chances at the schools above it, so list every school your family would actually attend.
+What you're protecting against is the bottom of the process.
+A student placed at none of their choices is offered the school closest to home that has openings, which is the one outcome you didn't choose.
 A real list of six is stronger protection than a dream list of two.

 The calendar